 Atripla (efavirenz + emtricitabine + TDF)

 - Certain nervous system side effects are common at the beginning of therapy (drowsiness, dizziness, sleep disturbances) but typically improve in a few weeks, and that's why it's best to take it at bedtime.

-Juluca: The First Complete Two Drug Regimen
+Juluca: A Complete Two-Drug Regimen

 Juluca was evaluated in two clinical trials of 1,024 participants whose virus was suppressed on their current anti-HIV drugs.
 Groups were randomly assigned to stay on their current regimen or switch to Juluca.
 The studies demonstrated that Juluca was effective in keeping the virus suppressed and comparable to those who continued their current anti-HIV drugs.